jlrickert/zet/docs/362/README.md

-# Simple versioning useing changesets
+# Simple versioning using changesets

 ## Setup